-Self Timer
+Self timer

-- Set the main selector dial to the Sicon as in the illustration. - 2.
-The Sicon and set delay time appears in the camLCD panel. - 3.
-Set delay time can be changed (2s or 10s) with the up/down buttons on the camLCD panel. - 4.
-Press the shutter release button. - 5.
-When delay time is set to 10s, the self-timer lamp, located on the front of the camera to the right of the viewfinder window, lights up for seven seconds and flashes for three seconds as a countdown indication.
-When delay time is set to 2s the self-timer lamp start flashing immediately after release. - 6.
-The shutter will then fire and the film will advance.
+- 1. Set the main selector dial to the self timer icon as in the illustration. - 2.
+A self timer icon appears in the M/d panel. - 3.
+Press the shutter release button. - 4.
+The self timer lamp, located on the front of the camera to the right of the viewfinder window, lights up for seven seconds and flashes for three seconds as a countdown indication. - 5.
+The shutter will then fire, the film will advance and the self-timer will be reset.

-Even if the self-timer operation has started, you can stop it simply by turning the mode switch back to S, C or OFF.
+Even if the self-timer operation has started, you can stop it simply by turning the mode switch back to 'S' 'C' or 'OFF'.